-The VOICE trial is a double blinded, placebo controlled Phase 2b/3 clinical trial of Validive which is estimated to recruit up to 260 OPC patients receiving CRT.
-The VOICE trial has been activating sites and dosing has begun.
-An interim analysis at the end of Phase 2b is anticipated in Q1, 2022 with the Phase 3 portion of the trial to immediately follow.
-To complete the VOICE clinical program, including, if required, completing a smaller second Phase 3 confirmatory clinical trial, we will require additional funding in the millions or tens of millions of dollars (depending on if we have consummated a collaboration or partnership or neither for Validive), which we are planning to pursue in the next 12 months.
+Assuming a positive result of the go/no go interim analysis decision anticipated by the end of March 2023, to complete the Phase 3 portion of the VOICE clinical program, including, if required, completing a second Phase 3 confirmatory clinical trial, we will require additional funding in the millions or tens of millions of dollars (depending on if we have consummated a collaboration or partnership or neither for Validive), which we are planning to pursue within the next 12 months.
+Validive has been granted fast track designation in the U.S., orphan drug designation in the EU, and has global intellectual property patent protection through mid-2029 not accounting for possible patent extensions.